OctopusSamples/NDCDevOpsWorkshop/README.md

 This workshop is for Developers, Ops and DevOp Engineers starting on their CI/CD journey or for engineers looking for some fresh ideas.
 Additionally, if you are using an older version of Octopus and want a refresher, then come along.

-## 11th March 2020 Morning - Configuration
+## Wednesday 11th March Morning Session

+Welcome to "Turbocharging your Azure DevOps experience with Octopus Deploy" where over the next 2 days, we will setup Azure DevOps, Azure Infrastructure and Octopus Cloud to deploy OctoFX.

 The first thing we will do this morning is go through the pre-requisites and ensure you have these setup.